alexisflesch/mathquest/app/docs/backend/README.md

 # Backend Documentation

-This directory contains documentation for MathQuest's backend server.
+This directory contains documentation for MathQuest's new backend server implementation.

+> **Note**: The previous backend implementation has been archived.
+Its documentation can be found in `/docs/archive/legacy-backend/`.

 ## Backend Architecture